moleculerjs/moleculer-addons/databases/moleculer-db/README.test.md

 broker.call("posts.find", { populate: ["author"]}).then(console.log);
 ```

-The `populate` parameter can be use in `find`, `list` and `get` actions.
+> The `populate` parameter is available in `find`, `list` and `get` actions.

 # Lifecycle entity events
-There are 3 entity lifecycle events which are called when entities are manipulated.
+There are 3 lifecycle entity events which are called when entities are manipulated.

 ```js
 broker.createService({